-Method Vancouver and Los Angeles facilities, who use Qube!, deliver 550 VFX shots for the latest Marvel blockbuster, including key CG character sequences with Rocket and Baby Groot, large-scale destruction and spaceship crashes, environment design, and more.
+Method Vancouver and Los Angeles facilities deliver 550 VFX shots for the latest Marvel blockbuster, including key CG character sequences with Rocket and Baby Groot, large-scale destruction and spaceship crashes, environment design, and more.

 Director James Gunn and VFX supervisor Chris Townsend recently tapped Deluxe’s Method Studios to handle a broad scope of work for Guardians of the Galaxy Vol. 2, which continues the adventures of Peter Quill, Gamora, Drax, Groot and Rocket as they unravel the mystery of Peter’s true parentage.

 Method VFX supervisor Nordin Rahhali explained that the company handled a few shots on the first film, building a relationship with the director and VFX supervisor.
 “When this film came, we were able to get in very early on as one of the primary vendors and of course had a large part of the film carved out for us,” he says.

 Rahhali led a team of over 250 artists that delivered roughly 550 shots for the film, or 40 minutes of work.
 He noted that the work crossed several disciplines, including “a lot more character work than we've done in the past at Method, which was something I personally was very excited to do.”

 The work included creating hero characters Rocket and Baby Groot for several key sequences, as well as large-scale destruction and spaceship crashes, full CG animation and environment design, and the movie’s final scene.